Khan She Make A Comeback? Chloe Khan Puts Her Underboob On Show On Instagram

 The self-titled millionaire has also resumed modeling in lingerie.
 In one of her initial photoshoots after the hacking incident, the Playboy model can be seen in a thong and a blue lace bra as she writhes on a couch.
 There are also other pictures of the webcam business owner trying to fit into a dress as her bum gets in the way.
 Luckily for her, she has an assistant helping out.

-It’s Ukrain-ing men!
+It’s ‘Ukrain-ing’ men!

-Another raunchy picture that Chloe shared to mark her return included one she had taken with her friends on a holiday to Ukraine.
+Another raunchy picture that Chloe shared to mark her return included one she had taken with her friends on a holiday in Ukraine.

 Spa with the baddies @toochi_kash @vip_glamour @maxi.juli